thursday, Oct. 30, 9 a.m. - 4 p.m.

 Thursday, Oct.
 30

 High-school journalists and professionals will have separate sessions, coming together for the keynote speaker.
 All sessions will be held at the Thad Cochran Center on the University of Southern Mississippi campus in Hattiesburg.
-Look for logistics and parking details closer to the event.

 Sean Mussenden, Ph.D., DataHub Director, Howard Center for Investigative Journalism, and Derek Willis, Lecturer in Data and Computational Journalism, Philip Merrill College of Journalism at the University of Maryland; and Blake Kaplan, Regional Executive Editor, McClatchy